+Have you ever been told you’re unique?
+How did it make you feel?
 The fact is, most people take this compliment with a grain of salt, after all, we’re all children of God, we’re all unique.
-So, how much of a compliment is it to be told you’re unique, since it’s a judgment that applies to everyone?
+So, how much of a compliment is it to be told you’re unique since it’s a label that applies to everyone?

-I think it matters a lot, because your answer to this question plays a major roll in how you feel about yourself...your self-esteem, self-confidence, and self-worth.
-It also can affect the quality of your of your interpersonal relationships.
+Okay, it’s a given, you’re unique.
+Even your thumbprint is unique.
+The question, however, is how unique do you feel, and does it matter?
+I think it matters a lot because your answer to this question plays a major roll in how you feel about yourself...your self-esteem, self-confidence, and self-worth.
+It also can affect the quality of your interpersonal relationships.

 I contend that most people don’t really appreciate how truly unique they are, otherwise, there wouldn’t be such an inclination for people to compare themselves to others, whether it be their looks, body, clothes, wealth, status, intelligence, or competence.